Albania says it foiled Iranian plot to attack exiled dissidents

 Two were held in March 2018 but set free for lack of evidence.

-An opposition leader denounced the announcement as ploy by Socialist Prime Minister Edi Rama to divert attention from Tirana’s failure to start entry talks with the European Union.
+An opposition leader denounced the announcement as a ploy by Socialist Prime Minister Edi Rama to divert attention from Tirana’s failure to start entry talks with the European Union.

-Led by Maryam Rajavi, the Iranian dissidents in exile cast themselves as an alternative to the Iranian regime.
-Rajavi told Reuters in July she stood for democracy, separation of the state and religion, private investments and a non-nuclear Iran.
+Led by Paris-based Maryam Rajavi, the dissidents in exile cast themselves as an alternative to the Shi’ite Muslim clerical rule in Iran.

+Rajavi told Reuters in July she stood for democracy, separation of state and religion, private investments and a non-nuclear Iran.

+“It is time that the Iranian regime’s embassies in Europe, including the one in Albania, be shut down.
+They are not diplomatic centers, but direct and facilitate the regime’s terrorist operations abroad,” Ali Safavi, an official with the foreign affairs committee of the Paris-based National Council of Resistance of Iran, said in a statement.

+The NCRI is an umbrella bloc of opposition groups in exile that includes the MEK.

-France said in October 2018 there was no doubt Iran’s intelligence ministry was behind a June plot to attack an exiled opposition group’s rally outside Paris, and seized assets belonging to Tehran’s intelligence services and two Iranian nationals.
+France said in October 2018 there was no doubt Iran’s intelligence ministry was behind a June plot to attack the NCRI’s annual rally outside Paris.

-Iranian state news agency IRNA quoted a foreign ministry spokesman as denying the allegations.
+It seized assets belonging to Tehran’s intelligence services and two Iranian nationals and expelled an Iranian diplomat.

-Reporting by Benet Koleka; Editing by David Holmes
+Additional reporting by John Irish in Paris; Editing by David Holmes and Andrew Cawthorne